Writing Our Own Future

 "I was by the window when you came back on your motorcycle one day, from the city, I guess, and I saw you opening it.
 But, I didn't know what was in it," she explains.

-I smile again, relieved she did not know what it contains.
-"It was something I bought in London that I had custom made here by one of our blacksmiths."
+I smile again, relieved she does not know its contents.
+"It was something I bought in London I had custom made here by one of our blacksmiths."

 "What it is?"

-"Legolas…is that what it was?" she asks in disbelief.
+"Legolas…is that what it was?
+In the bag?" she asks in disbelief.

 I nod with a smile.
 "I made the mistake of letting you go once and I won't ever make that same mistake again.
-Isa Arwen Elltaes Culver, Will you please do me the gracious honor of being my wife and the future Queen of Mirkwood?"
+Isa Arwen Elltaes Culver, will you please do me the gracious honor of becoming my wife and the future Queen of Mirkwood?"

 "Queen?" she asks me nervously.

-"I know it might sound like a challenging task, but Shohrae will be there to help and guide you," I assure her.
-I put the diamond ring on her finger and wait for her answer.
+"I know it sounds like a challenging task, but Shohrae will be there to help and guide you," I assure her.
+"And so will I." I put the diamond ring on her finger and wait for her answer.
 I was meaning to ask her all along, before she left, and the opportunity of her return and our children only make things seem clearer that I ask her hand in marriage.

 "It's absolutely beautiful, Legolas," she marvels at it.
 "It must have cost you a fortune!"